arpg/darknet_ros_yang/README.md

  - `artifact_yolo_v3-tiny.launch`
  - `locate_artifacts.launch`

+NOTE: Must run `yolo-v3` first to ensure that the first color message can be passed to `yolo/darknet_ros` to start the loop.
+### todo
+A better logic should be used for robustness.

 The settings/config file for darknet_ros is located in `darknet_ros/config/artifact_ros.yaml` or `ros.yaml`.

 To see the `Artifact` message, run `rostopic echo /artifact/artifact`.